 About a third of people also find voice search to be more accurate than typing a search.
 Mobile phone ownership also plays a role in the rise of voice search, as 21 percent of people don’t like typing on their mobile phone and prefer voice search.
 In the U.S., 95 percent of people own mobile phones and 77 percent own smartphones.

-With a better user experience, voice searches are growing.
+With a better user experience, voice searches are growing and agencies are starting to offer voice as service.
 Google voice search queries are up 35 times higher than they were 2008 when the company first rolled out the feature, and one in five searches on the Google Android app are voice searches.
 Other compelling figures include:

 - More than 50 percent of U.S teens and 41 percent of U.S. adults use voice search daily